danforthcenter/plantcv/docs/analyze_NIR_intensity.md

 - **Parameters:**
     - img - Input image
-    - rgb - Input image with 3-dimensions (pseudocolor)
+    - rgb - Input image with 3-dimensions (for pseudocolor)
     - mask - Mask made from selected contours
     - bins - Number of class to divide spectrum into
     - device - Counter for image processing steps